Beesbreathing/sharedstuff/The minimum wage should be raised.md

 Absolutely correct. \*writes supply/demand on the corner of the whiteboard*

-So, today i'm going to attempt to answer the following questions, *Should the minimum wage be increased? and to what degree?*
+So, today I'm going to attempt to answer the following questions, *Should the minimum wage be increased? and to what degree?*

 We'll start off with the argument against doing so, that goes as follows: